GeorgDangl/LightQuery/README.md

 You can find a demo in the integration test projects for an example of using this in an Asp.Net Core MVC application for sorting and filtering.

-## Testing

-Tests are run via the `TestsAndCoverage.ps1` script in the project root.

 ### Sorting